 Filing Identifiers

 An e-filing transaction is the set of messages associated with the operations in Figure 1.
 Filing and Service Process beginning with ReviewFiling and ending with ServeProcess.
-A filing identifier is a unique value assigned to an e-filing transaction by the FilingReview MDE during the ReviewFiling operation.
-The same filing identifier MUST be included in all subsequent request and response messages in the e-filing transaction.
+A filing identifier is a unique value that a FilingReviewMDE MUST assign to an e-filing transaction during the ReviewFiling operation.
+This same filing identifier MUST be included in all subsequent request and response messages in the e-filing transaction.

 Filing Identifiers are labeled by nc:DocumentIdentification when